Digital Social Care

 - machine learning/artificial intelligence (AI) algorithms and methods to replicate predictive analytics

 - arrangements with suppliers to work in an open manner and commit to consistent pricing for wider adoption

-Twenty-six organisations were funded originally to undertake a development phase and in November 2019, 16 of these organisations are receiving further funding to proceed to implementation, which is now well under way and due to complete by March 2021.
+Twenty-six organisations were funded originally to undertake a development phase and in November 2019, 16 of these organisations received further funding to implement by March 2021.

 Find out more about the Digital Social Care Pathfinders Programme 2019-21.

 Social Care Digital Innovation Programme

 Run by NHS Digital in partnership with the Local Government Association, the Social Care Digital Innovation Programme provided funding for local authorities to support innovative uses of digital technology in the design and delivery of adult social care.

 Social Care Digital Innovation Accelerator (SCDIA)

 The Local Government Association and NHS Digital supported digital innovation to help local government and their care partners deliver health and social care services.

 In 2019/20, the Social Care Digital Innovation Accelerator programme sought partner councils to help co-fund and co-develop a collaborative digital solution to the following areas across social care with programme partner CC2i: